Past research projects

 Getting in Touch: Digital resources for Indigenous languages

-You can read about the project, view some presentation slides and watch a short film about the project on the Getting in Touch web page on the Centre for Australian Languages and Linguistics website.
+You can read about the project, view some presentation slides and watch a short film about the project on the Centre for Australian Languages and Linguistics Getting in Touch web page.

 One of the major outcomes from this workshop was the development of the Getting in Touch Bird Apps.